UDOOboard/Key-Docs/docs/02_Hardware_References/01_Full_specs.md

 ## Resources

 In addition to this guide, several ones are available online:
-+ for a full explanation of the UDOO KEY’s hardware download the [UDOO KEY User Manual](https://udoo.org/download/files/UDOO_KEY/Doc/UDOO_KEY_MANUAL.pdf)
++ for a full explanation of the UDOO KEY hardware download the [UDOO KEY User Manual](https://udoo.org/download/files/UDOO_KEY/Doc/UDOO_KEY_MANUAL.pdf)
 + see the [Get Started - ESP32](/03_Get_Started/00_Get_started_with_ESP32.md) and [Get Started - RP2040](/03_Get_Started/00_Get_started_with_RP2040.md) sections for all the useful information for a quick installation
 + [here](https://udoo.org/download/files/UDOO_KEY/Doc/UDOO_KEY_SCHEMATICS.pdf) you can find the schematics file for the UDOO KEY
 + [official ESP32 development framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html)